yunkunrao/tendermint.com/content/blog/get-your-cryptocurrency-up-and-running-in-10-minutes.md

 # Get your cryptocurrency up and running in 10 minutes

-So, your Tendermint application is finally ready and you want to distribute it and run it on several machines.
-Or just run it locally by creating a dozen Docker containers.
+So, your Tendermint application is finally ready and you want to distribute it and run it on several machines, or just run it locally by creating a dozen Docker containers.
 We have created [mintnet-kubernetes](https://github.com/tendermint/tools/tree/master/mintnet-kubernetes) to help you achieve this goal as fast as possible.
 Note that it should be